MaddalenaGhiotti/ReinforcementLearningProject/README.md

 ## STRUCTURE

-The repository is organized into folders, each of which contains a commented main notebook demonstrating how to use the implemented classes and describing the operations performed.
+The repository is organized into folders, each of which contains a main notebook demonstrating how to use the implemented classes and describing the operations performed.
 The modules and classes are commented to facilitate understanding of their functionality.